londoncalling/londoncalling.github.io/_pages/portfolio.md

 **July 2010 – September 2015**

-- (_UX Researcher_) Conducted interviews, focus groups, and usability tests at various phases of the product life cycle for both product discovery and design research objectives.
-Video/audio record and extract film clips for reports.
+- (_UX Researcher_) (UX Researcher) Conducted 20+ in-depth user interviews and  usability tests in a broad range of domains, directly informing UI text, flow, Help content, and documentation.
+This work supported product discovery, user experience improvement,  and  feature adoption.
+Video/audio recorded  and extracted film clips for reports.
+Wrote usability
-- (_UX Researcher_) Wrote usability recommendations and blog posts to communicate research findings.
 - (_Docs Team Manager_) Managed the Gotham documentation team of 6-10 writers and interns approximately two years
 - Wrote Help guides for data analysis platform, including analytical graphs for discovering relationships among objects, charts and histograms for large data sets, community tools for team-based research, mobile and video apps.
 - Contributed to administration guides for topics on both GUIs and CLIs